-Budgeted cost: £13,188
+Budgeted cost: £14827

 Activity Evidence that supports this approach Challenge number(s) addressed The Positive Futures Advisor (PFA) will work with identified individuals on a weekly basis to improve mental health of identified children.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning. pdf(educationendowmentfoundation.org.uk) 4 £9891 The Positive Futures Advisor (PFA) will support the school secretary to monitor and implement strategies to improve attendance by working with parents to effect good outcomes.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning. pdf(educationendowmentfoundation.org.uk) 4 £11643

+The Positive Futures Advisor (PFA) will support the Headteacher to monitor and implement strategies to improve attendance by working with parents to effect good outcomes.
 School attendance data improved by % when the parent support adviser was first employed.
-5 £1648.50 The Positive Futures Advisor (PFA) will work with the families of identified eligible children to improve engagement.
+5 £1592 The Positive Futures Advisor (PFA) will work with the families of identified eligible children to improve engagement.
 Parental engagement has a positive impact on average of 4 months additional progress.
-EEF Teaching and Learning Toolkit: Parental Engagement - additional 4 months progress 6 £1648.50 Contingency fund for acute issues.
-Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified. £7948.96
+EEF Teaching and Learning Toolkit: Parental Engagement - additional 4 months progress 6 £1592

-Total budgeted cost: £102,826.04
+Total budgeted cost: £102,490.25